lnis-uofu/OpenFPGA/docs/source/fpga_spice/spice_simulation.rst

 * Simulation results

-The HSPICE simulator creates a LIS file (\*.lis) to store the results.
+The HSPICE simulator creates an LIS file (\*.lis) to store the results.
 In each LIS file, you can find the leakage power and dynamic power of each module, as well the total leakage power and the total dynamic power of all the modules in a SPICE netlist.

 The following is an example of simulation results of a pb_mux testbench.::